 7. House of Mac – 56 NW 29th St, Miami, FL 33127, Phone: (305) 903-2534

 Renaissance man Derrick Turton (Chef Teach) went from music mogul to amazing chef after a stint in culinary school which assisted him in bringing us the deliciousness that is World Famous House of Mac.
 Located in Miami’s Wynwood neighborhood, Chef Teach opened his food truck serving up delicious comfort food to it’s maximum level.
 My favorite here would be the succulent jerk salmon pasta, Chicken Parmesan Mac and Cheese ($14), and the Seafood Mac.
 This is truly a spot to come eat, drink and have an amazing time right in the heart of Wynwood.

 8. Little Greenhouse Grill – 1300 NW 3rd Ave, Miami, FL 33136, Phone: (786) 277-3582

-Chef Karim Bryant and his ‘boo thang” and business partner (sorry Nicole) Nicole Gates, created the best restaurant in Overtown this year with my favorite dish, the Half BBQ Chicken ($14) with a side of turkey flavored collard greens, grandmamma approved mac and cheese, and cabbage that goes so quickly you need to get there when it opens if you want any.
+Chef Karim Bryant and his business partner Nicole Gates, created the best restaurant in Overtown this year with my favorite dish, the Half BBQ Chicken ($14) with a side of turkey flavored collard greens, grandmamma approved mac and cheese, and cabbage that goes so quickly you need to get there when it opens if you want any.
 Honorable mention goes to the Dream Fire Shrimp and the Smoked BBQ Chicken Wings.
 Make sure you ask for Nicole!
 She’s the best.
 Look for big things from Lil Greenhouse in the coming year.
 Oh, and try their wine cocktails.
 Incredible.